 AbstractThis paper presents an historical survey of the live project in architectural education, proposing that the live project can be conceptualised within three distinct periods: a modern period, a transitional period, and a (contemporary) postmodern period.
 This paper proposes that an evolution from a modern conception of the live project to a postmodern conception provides insight to attitudinal shift in architectural education.
 In order to explore what pedagogical frameworks might we help to theorising these contemporary forms, the paper contextualises architecture live project practice against pedagogical mechanisms of client-centred learning in three other disciplines.

-Given this growth in interest, it is now apposite to explore the pedagogical evolution of the live project within architectural education through a two-fold review of the literature – firstly of three other disciplines that employ similar pedagogical tools, and secondly of three distinct pedagogical periods in architecture live projects: a modern period, a transitional period, and a (contemporary) postmodern period. distinguish “between modernity and postmodernity as two different historical eras; between modernism and postmodernism as two conflicting aesthetic and cultural styles; and between modern and postmodern theories as two competing theoretical discourses”.
+Given this growth in interest, it is now apposite to explore the pedagogical evolution of the live project within architectural education through a two-fold review of the literature – firstly of three other disciplines that employ similar pedagogical tools, and secondly of three distinct pedagogical periods in architecture live projects: a modern period, a transitional period, and a (contemporary) postmodern period.
+Best and Kellner (1997, p.17) distinguish ‘between modernity and postmodernity as two different historical eras; between modernism and postmodernism as two conflicting aesthetic and cultural styles; and between modern and postmodern theories as two competing theoretical discourses’.
 Whereas the products of architectural practice tend to be discussed in terms of their respective eras or styles, this paper develops a critique of the live project as a pedagogical process that may be conceptualised through its competing theoretical discourses.
 Subsequently, this paper seeks to propose that an evolution from a modern conception of the live project to a postmodern conception represents an insightful attitudinal shift in architectural education, and a change in focus of the architecture live project from providing experience of architecture as a constructed product to experience of architecture as socially constructivist process.

 Client engagement in the pedagogies of other professions